MicahAlbao/Sanny525/README.md

-I'm from San Diego, CA and I'm looking to expand my skill set.
+Hey gang, my name is Micah - I'm from San Diego, CA and I'm looking to expand my skill set.
 I currently own and insurance agency, but I'm learning new skills with the possibility of a career change in the future.